BitcoinDesign/Guide/guide/payments/transactions.md

 In a Bitcoin wallet, funds are often not held in a single address, but more commonly in one address per transaction where you previously received bitcoin.
 When you are creating a transaction you need to specify which of your addresses you would like to use to fund it.
 If you need to spend more than what a single address holds, you can specify several.
 These are called *inputs* to the transaction.

 Likewise, you need to specify the destination address or addresses for the transaction.
-These are called *outputs*. should there be more bitcoin in the inputs than are needed for the payment, a new address will be created in your wallet for the remaining change, often called a *change output*.
+These are called *outputs*.
+Should there be more bitcoin in the inputs than are needed for the payment, a new address will be created in your wallet for the remaining change, often called a *change output*.

 {% include picture.html
 image = "/assets/images/guide/payments/transactions/inputs-and-outputs.svg"